Skip to Main Content

 References are necessary to identify sources of information used in written work.
-When producing an academic writing, you are required to acknowledge the work of others by citing in the text and creating references and bibliography at the end of your assignment.
-Citations, references and bibliography demonstrate you have knowledge of what has been written already about the subject.
+When producing academic writing, you are required to acknowledge the work of others by citing the text and creating a list of references and bibliographies at the end of your assignment.
+Citations, references, and bibliographies demonstrate that you have knowledge of what has already been written about the subject.
 It also allows your tutor to check your research.
-You must never pretend that someone else’s idea is yours – this is called plagiarism

 When you refer to the work of an author in an assignment, you must always mention (cite) the author(s) in the text.
 This is called citing the author.
-Citing references within text refer the reader to your references list of the full details of all sources.
+Citing within the text refers the reader to your reference list for all the sources you have used to write your assignment.
 This is written at the end of your assignment.
 From there, the reader can locate the original source.

 Management theories have been investigated in many business studies courses since they were devised (Hemingway, 2006).

-Below is an example of direct quotation.
+Below is an example of a direct quotation.

 "In academic writing it is essential to state the sources of ideas and information” (Cottrell, 2008, p.
 130).